 composed of copepod exoskeleton fragments (mostly chitin), dead phytoplankton (mostly cellulose) or other poorly digestible flotsam.
 This material is nutritionally enriched as it is colonized by bacteria.
 As the particles become coated in the bacterial secretions, they stick together and sink out of the water column.
 These sinking clumps of enriched organic matter are known as marine snow.

 Very few coral foods realistically simulate a marine snowfall.
 PNS YelloSno™ is a truly unique product containing a chitin-based substrate that is enriched with purple non-sulfur bacteria.
 After a live curing process, PNS YelloSno™ is preserved via batch pasteurization.

-PNS YelloSno™ is truly loaded coral food with wholesome B vitamins, vitamin A/carotenoids and protein.
+PNS YelloSno™ is a coral food that is truly loaded with wholesome B vitamins, vitamin A, carotenoids and protein.
 Used in conjunction with PNS ProBio™, it can significantly improve growth and coloration in a broad range of coral species.
+In fact, these two products compliment each other!
 Considering its overall nutritional, probiotic and symbiotic qualities, it’s a real wonder that serious reef aquarists and coral farmers are only now becoming aware of purple non-sulfur bacteria!